Édouard François Zier: Life and works

 Édouard François Zier was born in Paris in 1856.
-He received his instructions in art from his father and later became a pupil of the painter Jean-Léon Gérôme.
+He received his instructions in art from his father Victor Casimir Zier and later became a pupil of the painter Jean-Léon Gérôme.

 His first painting, Mort de Caton d'Utique ("Death of Cato"), was exhibited at the Salon of 1874.
 Charles VI et Odette appeared at the 1880 Salon; these two paintings and also Esther (1883) were purchased by the French State.
 His Julia (Julie, 1875) on a Roman theme was shown at the 1876 Philadelphia Exposition and was awarded a gold medal.

 Zier is known foremost however as an illustrator, for a wide variety of genres.

-He has illustrated for a number of periodicals, such as L'Illustration, Le Monde illustré, Le Courrier français, and '.
+He has illustrated for a number of periodicals, such as L'Illustration, Le Monde illustré, Le Courrier français, and Le Journal de la jeunesse.

 Two of the adventures of the comic book series Bécassine (1917 and 1918) were illustrated by Zier while the original artist Joseph-Porphyre Pinchon served in World War I.